patrickstuedi/patrickstuedi.github.io/_posts/2019-10-02-website-is-up.md

 ---
-layout: default
+layout: post
 title: "The website is up"
 category: news
 tags: whatsnew
 permalink: /website-is-up
 ---
-## The website is up!
+## The website is up!!